 They're versatile enough to serve just about any runner on most types of standard terrain, but they're best suited to heavy trotting along roads and paved trails.

-The Supernovas come with a premium. $150 is a lot to ask for a shoe, but runners in need of huge amounts of padding and cushion might find the premium to be well worth it.
+The Supernovas come with a premium price, but runners in need of huge amounts of padding and cushion might find the premium to be well worth it.

 These kicks were tough to review because they had great overall scores and were so close to winning an award, barely losing out to other top sneakers.
 It gave the Top Pick for Stability HOKA Elevon a real run for its money, coming up just barely short on responsiveness and breathability.
 We suspect there will still be quite a few runners that will prefer the Adidas' price and more traditional style to HOKA's maximalist revolution.
 They slay in comfort, will last a while, aren't super heavy, and have a bit of pop.
 We suggest trying them out if you're a traditional kind of guy and just want something to trot around in without crushing your soles.